jacopotagliabue/you-dont-need-a-bigger-boat/README.md

 *Note #2*: when we say the pipeline is an "end-to-end solution", we *mean* it - it goes from millions of raw events to a working endpoint that you can ping.
 As such, there are *many* moving pieces and it may take a while to understand how all the pieces fit together: this is not meant to be a recipe for building a small ML-powered feature, but a template for building an entire AI company (at least, the beginning of one) - as such, the learning curve is a bit steeper, but you will be rewarded with a ML stack tried and tested at [unicorn](https://en.wikipedia.org/wiki/Unicorn_(finance)) scale.

+*Note #3*: starting June 2022, a new [repo](https://github.com/jacopotagliabue/post-modern-stack) is available, showcasing how to join dataOps and MLOps in a simplified, yet realistic environment: check it out as a gentler introduction to the same concepts!

 ## Overview
 The repo shows how several (mostly open-source) tools can be effectively combined together to run data pipelines at scale with very small teams.
 The project now features: